tillchen/JStore_iOS/README.md

 ## About

 The iOS app for JStore: A Marketplace for Jacobs University Bremen.
-The [Web version](jstore.xyz) is also developed by my friend [Taiyr Begeyev](https://github.com/taiyrbegeyev).
-The [Android app](https://github.com/tillchen/JStore_iOS) (made by me) is already available on Google Play!
+The [Web version](jstore.xyz) is developed by my friend [Taiyr Begeyev](https://github.com/taiyrbegeyev).
+The [Android app](https://github.com/tillchen/JStore_iOS) is also finished.

 ## Current Status